Avishyf/TrafficLight/README.md

 # Hardware and Setup
 1. **Physical Assembly**

-This Project assumes you already have have Home Assistant server running, if you don't you can follow instructions here to install on your machine: *https://www.home-assistant.io/installation/*
+This Project assumes you already have have Home Assistant server running, if you don't you can follow instructions [here](https://www.home-assistant.io/installation/) to install on your machine

 use a hard casing for the Traffic light, presumably a 3D-Printed one (I used a concrete one I had laying around, like every other normal person), with each section containing a single WS2812B LED.
 The LEDs are daisy-chained and connected to the ESP8266 microcontroller.
 I used kitchen Wax paper and plastic bow lid i cut to diffuse the light from the led.